-You will answer only one question out of the six questions you will find on Topic 5: The Cold War.
+You should answer only one question out of two questions you will find on Topic 12: The Cold War.
 Your answer will take the form of an essay.
 These questions are not in any particular order.
 There will be questions that your teacher has prepared you to answer, but others that you will not be able to address.
 This is normal and expected.
-Topic 5 has many areas of the Cold War which may be studied and your teacher has selected various periods, covering different regions, such as Asia, Africa, Europe or the Americas.
-Each question on the exam is worth 20 points, making Paper 2 worth a total of 40.
+Topic 12 has many areas of the Cold War which may be studied and your teacher has selected various periods, covering different regions, such as Asia, Africa, Europe or the Americas.
+Each question on the exam is worth 15 points, making Paper 2 worth a total of 30.